GabeScott/standard-works-vault/General Conference/1973 October - The Role of Fathers.md

 # The Role of Fathers

-*By A. Theodore Tuttle - Of the Seventy*
+By President A. Theodore Tuttle - *Of the First Council of the Seventy*

 *Given in the October session of the 1973 General Conference*